 - If your former employer goes bankrupt or out of business, Federal COBRA rules may protect you if any other company within the same corporate organization still offers a group health plan to its employees.
 That plan is required to offer you COBRA continuation coverage.
 If you can't get COBRA continuation coverage, you may have the right to buy a Medigap policy even if you're no longer in your Medigap open enrollment period.

-Since Medicare pays first after you retire, your retiree coverage is likely to be similar to coverage under Medigap (Medicare Supplement Insurance).
-Retiree coverage isn't the same thing as a Medigap policy but, like a Medigap policy, it usually offers benefits that fill in some of Medicare's gaps in coverage—such as coinsurance and deductibles.
+Since Medicare pays first after you retire, your retiree coverage is likely to be similar to coverage under Medicare Supplement Insurance (Medigap).
+Retiree coverage isn't the same thing as a Medigap policy but, like a Medigap policy, it usually offers benefits that fill in some of Medicare's gaps in coverage—like coinsurance and deductibles.
 Sometimes retiree coverage includes extra benefits, like coverage for extra days in the hospital.